 To protect the anonymity of your entry, please use Submittable for any questions.

 Airlie Press is a nonprofit poetry collective based in and around Portland, Oregon.
-We seek manuscripts from Pacific Northwest poets who are willing and able to commit to a three-year term of doing the shared work of running a collective press.
+We seek manuscripts from Pacific Northwest poets who are willing and able to commit to a three-year term of performing the shared work of running a collective press.
 As a press, we commit to participate in the ongoing conversation and practice regarding inclusion and equity.
 To this end, we encourage submissions from underrepresented voices and poets from marginalized communities.
-Most important editorial decisions are made by consensus.
+Final editorial decisions are made by consensus.

 Each member’s book is published in the second year of his or her term.
 Authors have the final say about the content and presentation of their books.
 All profits from the sale of books are returned to the collective.